mcfnord/rml/src/busto.md

 those he opposed.
 It stated that Farina appointed “inexperienced DPA Tim Lewis as Co—Chair“ for that purpose.

-Summm of the Factual Findings: Lindquist has not affirmatively placed “his DPAs” on the TPCBA Judicial Evaluation Committee; Farina appointed Lewis and civil attorney Margaret Archer to co-chair the Committee because of their prior participation and to balance the leadership between civil and criminal attorneys; and, neither Lindquist nor “his DPAs” have had an inordinate or unfair influence on the Committee’s deliberations.52
+Summary of the Factual Findings: Lindquist has not affirmatively placed “his DPAs” on the TPCBA Judicial Evaluation Committee; Farina appointed Lewis and civil attorney Margaret Archer to co-chair the Committee because of their prior participation and to balance the leadership between civil and criminal attorneys; and, neither Lindquist nor “his DPAs” have had an inordinate or unfair influence on the Committee’s deliberations.<sup>52</sup>

-Summgy of the Evidence: Lindquist said it was not true that he placed “his DPAs” on Committee; he said he wasn’t even sure how he would do that.
+Summary of the Evidence: Lindquist said it was not true that he placed “his DPAs” on Committee; he said he wasn’t even sure how he would do that.
 He also denied ever discussing with DPAs on the Committee who they should support.
 Farina explained that as TPCBA Vice President, she sat on the Committee for a year and got a chance to watch the “circus,” as she